 So, before committing to a design strategy, use analytics to determine which features and areas of the site visitors are using most.
 By tracking that data, you will be able to narrow down which features are most popular and focus on making sure that the most commonly used 20% or so are as seamless to use as possible.
 In the same way that task-based design makes tasks easier to complete, the 80/20 rule makes it simpler for users to access the areas of an app or site that are used most.

 Screen space on a mobile device is obviously a lot more limited than it is on a desktop computer.
 So, images and other tricks are often used in an effort to maximise the little space that is available.
 It is a good idea because icons and other interface elements can work to keep the user interface design simple by replacing space-cluttering words with actionable symbols.
 However, choose those icons carefully, ensuring that they will make sense to the end-user.
 Now is not the time to be too creative.
 As an easy example, if the icon will lead to a contact page, make it an envelope.
 Mobile users won’t take the time to try to guess what to do.
 Instead, they’ll get frustrated and leave your site.

 Ease them into it

 When the user will have multiple steps to complete, break down the steps and ease him into the process.
 For example, no one enjoys completing complex, burdensome forms, but when the form is broken down into defined, numbered steps it makes it easier for the user to complete.
 The easier the form or task is to complete, the more likely it is that the user will finish it.

-These tips are given with the goal of enhancing the user experience by making it as useful, efficient, and engaging as possible.
-Focusing resources on the user interface design with an eye toward making the UX as smooth as possible is critical to any businesses online success.
-The more user friendly a mobile site or app is the longer the user will remain engaged, and the better the odds that the user will convert into a paying customer.
+These tips are given with the goal of enhancing the user experience by making it as useful, efficient and engaging as possible.
+Focusing resources on the user interface design with an eye toward making the UX as smooth as possible is critical to any business online success.
+The more user-friendly a mobile site or app is the longer the user will remain engaged, and the better the odds that the user will convert into a paying customer.